 Results chain Impact at the national level: Substantial reduction of poverty.
 Performance indicators Indicator of impact at the national level Percentage of the population living below the absolute poverty threshold.
 Risks and assumptions Resources required The Government continues its efforts to combat poverty.
-Expected UNDAF results Improvement in children to education between no 2012. bne wo Gross enrolment rate for primary education.
+Expe ected UNDAF results t Improvement in children's access to education between now and 2012. , Gross enrolment rate for primary education.
 Girl/boy ratio in primary education.
 Sufficient resources are devoted to basic education.
 Awareness of communities is raised; they are mobilized and organized to support basic education.
-Resources integrated into the CP.
-2. Improvement in the food vulnerable groups and management of cereal s between now and 2012. stocks 2a) 2b) Percentage of the population who are food-insecure.
+Resources integrated into the CP. , Improvement in the food security of vulnerable groups and management of cereal stocks between now and 2012.
+2a) 2b) Percentage of the population who are food-insecure.
 Available cereal stocks in village granaries during the carry-over period from July to September each year.
 Amount of rainfall and presence of grain-eating birds, locusts and pachyderms in the region when plants are ripening could affect agricultural production.
 Resources integrated into the CP.
-CP outcomes 1.1 Improvement between r 2012 in access to basic school attendance and e especially girls. education, enrolment, 1 1.1a) 1.1b) 1.1c) Number of children (boys and girls) enrolled in the schools benefiting from WFP aid.
+CP outcomes : Improvement between now and 2012 in access to basic education, school attendance and enrolment, especially girls.
+1.1a) 1.1b) 1.1c) Number of children (boys and girls) enrolled in the schools benefiting from WFP aid.
 Number of pupils dropping out of school.
 Rate of enrolment.
 1 The central coordinating unit receives adequate human and material resources.
 There are partners available for implementation of complementary activities.
 Resources of component 1 of the CP (see below).
-Reduction of absenteeis drop-outs.
-1 1.2a) 1.2b) 1.2c) Rate of attendance 2 and drop-outs 3 in primary schools benefiting from WFP aid, by gender.
+Reduction of absenteeism and drop-outs.
+1.2a) 1.2b) 1.2c) Rate of attendance 2 and drop-outs 3 in primary schools benefiting from WFP aid, by gender.
 Ratio of boys to girls in schools benefiting from WFP aid.
 Success rate at the end of the primary cycle, by gender.
 Populations are mobilized and understand the importance of schooling and the sustainability of school feeding.